February 23, 2026

 Manatees and coastal birds (seasonality notes, respectful distance)

-Many tours also spot manatees, especially in calmer areas where they feed and travel.
+Many tours also spot manatees, especially in calmer areas where they rest, mate, and consume fresh water.
 They can surface quietly and disappear just as fast, so patience helps.
-You may also see coastal birds like ospreys, herons, pelicans, and other species depending on where you cruise.
+You may also see coastal birds like ospreys, herons, pelicans, bald eagles and other species depending on the time of year.

 When you do see manatees or birds up close, the best practice stays the same: slow approach, quiet observation, and plenty of space.
 A respectful distance keeps the experience safer for the animals and better for everyone on the boat.